-SOAR was created with the intention to overcome common obstacles that torment obsolete technologies in a SOC.
+SOAR was created to overcome common obstacles that torment obsolete technologies in a SOC.
 SOAR is meant to act as a force multiplier, a connective tissue that enhances the productivity of every other tool and technology it collaborates with within the SOC.

 What is a SOAR platform?

-A SOAR platform is a tool that helps cybersecurity teams minimize the response time, reduce analyst fatigue via orchestration and automation, and improve the efficiency and consistency of SOC processes.
-SOAR permits to make the most of automation, orchestrating several tools with Standard Operating Procedures (SOPs), creating immediate and detailed incident reports, and automatically assigning analysts only those tasks and decisions where human value is essential.
+A SOAR platform is a tool that helps cyber security teams minimize response time, reduce analyst fatigue via orchestration and automation, and improve the efficiency and consistency of SOC processes.
+SOAR permits making the most of automation, orchestrating several tools with SOPs, creating immediate and detailed incident reports, and automatically assigning analysts only those tasks and decisions where human value is essential.

 The difference between SIEM and SOAR

-No, SOAR doesn’t replace SIEM, but rather starts where SIEM ends.
+SOAR doesn’t replace SIEM but rather starts where SIEM ends.
 Both technologies have different strengths, and neither can replicate the value these technologies provide individually.
 SIEM excels at aggregating large quantities of data, while SOAR is unmatched in improving the productivity of SOCs via machine learning and automation.

 Most importantly, SOAR and SIEM complement one another, which is why many SOCs rely on both technologies simultaneously.

 Neither SIEM nor SOAR disrupts the natural workflow of the SOC they are deployed in.
 Their processes don’t contradict one another, and many organizations rely on both SIEM and SOAR.
 SIEM solutions usually produce more alerts than SOC teams can manage, and SOAR’s ability to handle all alerts quickly allows security teams to use both SIEM’s and SOAR’s strengths to the fullest.